Hajibabaei-Lab/RobinsonEtAl2022_TorontoHarbour/README.md

 ## R Scripts

-To try to improve reproducibility, script libraries are loaded using groundhog but libraries can be loaded the usual way with only minor changes.
+To try to improve reproducibility, script libraries are loaded using groundhog but libraries but if you prefer libraries can be loaded the usual way with minor changes.
+Running these scripts in order ensures that the necessary directories are set up for subsequent scripts.

 Fig1_mapped_gradients.R uses SitesCSOs.csv, metadata.csv, TH_extra_data.txt, and diversity.metrics.csv (from Fig5_hierarchical_partitioning.R) to produce Fig1_mapped_gradients.pdf .